Power trio: History

+Budgie were a Welsh Blues rock heavy metal band from Cardiff who formed in 1967.
+The band are considered a classic power trio who released ten albums.
+Budgie were one of the earliest heavy metal bands, and, according to Garry Sharpe-Young were a seminal influence on many acts of that scene, particularly the new wave of British heavy metal, and later acts such as Metallica, who covered " Breadfan" and "Crash Course in Brain Surgery" on their album Garage Inc. The band have been noted as "among the heaviest metal of its day".

-After the 1970s, the phrase "power trio" was applied to the new wave group the Police, grunge band Nirvana, alternative rock bands Hüsker Dü and Concrete Blonde, mod revivalists the Jam, hard rock/progressive metal band King's X, progressive rock band Rush, post-grunge band Silverchair, alternative bands the Presidents of the United States of America, Goo Goo Dolls, Primus, Everclear, Muse, and Eve 6, pop punk bands such as Green Day, Blink-182, Alkaline Trio and MxPx, and Argentine rock bands like Soda Stereo, Divididos, A.N.I.M.A.L., and From Power Project.
+After the 1970s, the phrase "power trio" was applied to the new wave group the Police, grunge band Nirvana, extreme metal bands Hellhammer and Gallhammer, alternative rock bands Hüsker Dü and Concrete Blonde, mod revivalists the Jam, hard rock/progressive metal band King's X, post-grunge band Silverchair, alternative bands the Presidents of the United States of America, Goo Goo Dolls, Primus, Everclear, Muse, and Eve 6, pop punk bands such as Green Day, Blink-182, Alkaline Trio and MxPx, and Argentine rock bands like Soda Stereo, Divididos, A.N.I.M.A.L., and From Power Project.
 Also, by the 1990s, rock trios began to form around different instrumentation, from the band Morphine, featuring a baritone saxophone instead of an electric guitar, to Ben Folds Five's replacing the guitar with various keyboards, principally the piano.